<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 March 29, 2023

 It's seemingly one of the simplest tasks connected with screenwriting.
-In comparison to writing an entire TV pilot or feature-length script, it's a minor chore, something to be dashed off hurriedly at the last moment when suddenly required.
+In comparison to writing a TV pilot or feature-length script, it's a minor chore, something to be dashed off hurriedly at the last moment when suddenly required.

-I'm talking about writing the logline.
-As many writers will tell you who have had to create one — often for a script they already wrote — it's actually not that easy.
-But you need it: you will be asked to submit your logline to producers and when entering most contests, including Final Draft's Big Break Contest.
+I'm talking about the logline.
+As many writers who have had to create one will tell you — often for a script they already wrote — it's actually not that easy.
+But you need it: you will be asked to submit your logline to producers and when entering most contests, including the Big Break Screenwriting Contest.

-Everyone knows what a logline looks like: every movie and series episode on every streaming service has one.
-It's also called a synopsis, although the word "synopsis" can also mean a much longer and more detailed summary.
-"Loglines," on the other hand, are always fairly short, just one or two sentences.
+Everyone knows what a logline looks like: every movie and TV series episode on every streaming service has one.
+(It's also called a synopsis, although the word "synopsis" can also mean a much longer and more detailed summary.)
+Loglines are always short, just one or two sentences.
 Three sentences would be a long one.
 What could be more basic or less challenging to produce?

-Here's the thing though.
-A really well put-together logline can totally make or break your script's chances of being read.
+Here's the thing, though.
+A really well-written logline can make or break your script's chances of being read.
 Yet a lot of them are really…well, there's no other honest to put it…quite awful.

 How bad are they?
-I went looking for an example of a good one for all the movies in current release at the moment, official synopses only, so I could serve up a positive example.
+I went looking for an example of a good one for all movies in current release, official synopses only, so I could serve up a positive example.

 There weren't any.
-Given where I'm going with this article, I should have expected this.
-But I was still shocked anyway.
+Given where I'm going with this article, I should have expected that.
+But I was still shocked.

 "I believe in the basics: attention to, and perfection of, tiny details that might be commonly overlooked.
 They may seem trivial, perhaps even laughable to those who don't understand, but they aren't.
 They are fundamental to your progress in basketball, business, and life."